 These improvements are important because inconvenient blade guards are apt to be left off the saw, even though the spinning blade can kick back a piece of wood toward the user with tremendous force, causing serious injury to any part of the body that's hit.
-Most table saw injuries aren't due to kickback, but instead involve contact with the blade (cuts or amputations) -- and most happen to hobbyists and homeowners.
+Most table saw injuries aren't due to kickback, however, but instead involve contact with the blade (cuts or amputations) -- and most happen to hobbyists and homeowners.

-A July 2011 report from the CPSC concludes that even an excellent riving knife and blade guard system, as found on the portable Bosch 4100-09 (*Est. $550), can't prevent serious cuts from contact with the blade, but the Power Tools Institute (PTI), a trade group representing most power tool makers, counter-claims that there are no reports of contact injuries for current-model table saws with UL-compliant blade guards installed.
+A July 2011 report from the CPSC concludes that even an excellent riving knife and blade guard system, as found on the portable Bosch 4100-09 (Est. $570), can't prevent serious cuts from contact with the blade, but the Power Tools Institute (PTI), a trade group representing most power tool makers, counter-claims that there are no reports of contact injuries for current-model table saws with UL-compliant blade guards installed.

 Technology that senses the presence of tissue, such as a finger or forearm, and stops the spinning blade exists, but there is controversy over whether it could be or even should be made mandatory.
 A company called SawStop holds the patents for that technology, and currently makes some well-rated table saws and cabinet saws that include it.
 There are indications that the CPSC would like to make this system mandatory, and it is preparing a user survey to learn more about the frequency of contact injuries, but industry and contractor opposition has been strong.
 Worry from the PTI comes from the virtual monopoly that SawStop would enjoy if its technology became mandatory, and it estimates that it could add $100 or possibly much more to the cost of even basic table saws.
 As detailed at Tools of the Trade, adding to the controversy are charges by the PTI that alternate and less-expensive technologies than the one offered by SawStop have been developed, but have not been offered to the public over fears of patent infringement suits by SawStop.